East Tennessee: Climate

 Most of East Tennessee has a humid subtropical climate, with the exception of some of the higher elevations in the Blue Ridge and Cumberland Mountains, which are classified as a cooler mountain temperate or humid continental climate.
-As the highest-lying region in the state, East Tennessee averages slightly lower temperatures than the rest of the state, and has the highest rate of snowfall, which averages more than 80 in annually in the highest mountains, although many of the lower elevations often receive no snow.
+As the highest-lying region in the state, East Tennessee averages slightly lower temperatures than the rest of the state and has the highest rate of snowfall, which averages more than 80 in annually in the highest mountains, although many of the lower elevations often receive no snow.
 The lowest recorded temperature in state history, at -32 F, was recorded at Mountain City on December 30, 1917.
-Fog is extremely common in East Tennessee, especially in the Ridge-and-Valley region, and often presents a significant hazard to motorists.
+Fog is common, especially in the Ridge-and-Valley region, and often presents a significant hazard to motorists.

-Population and demographics
+Demographics

 East Tennessee is the second most populous and most densely populated of the three Grand Divisions.
-At the 2020 census it had 2,470,105 inhabitants living in its 33 counties, and increase of 142,561, or 6.12%, over the 2010 figure of 2,327,544 residents.
+At the 2020 census, it had 2,470,105 inhabitants living in its 33 counties, an increase of 142,561, or 6.12%, over the 2010 figure of 2,327,544 residents.
 Its population was 35.74% of the state's total, and its population density was 182.18 PD/sqmi.
-Prior to the 2010 census, East Tennessee was the most populous of the state's Grand Divisions, but was surpassed by Middle Tennessee, which contains the rapidly-growing Nashville and Clarksville metropolitan areas.
+Prior to the 2010 census, East Tennessee was the most populous of the Grand Divisions but was surpassed by Middle Tennessee, which contains the rapidly-growing Nashville and Clarksville metropolitan areas.

 Demographically, East Tennessee is one of the regions in the United States with one of the highest concentrations of people who identify as White or European American.
 In the 2010 census, every county in East Tennessee except for Knox and Hamilton, the two most populous counties, had a population that was greater than 90% White.
 In most counties in East Tennessee, persons of Hispanic or Latino origins outnumber African Americans, which is uncommon in the Southeastern United States.
 Large African American populations are found in Chattanooga and Knoxville, as well as considerable populations in several smaller cities.